SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Authentication and authorization

 The API spec does not include either authentication (AuthN) nor authorization (AuthZ) of any kind.
-The API server MUST be secured by an reverse/auth proxy.
+The API server MUST be secured by a reverse/auth proxy.